CV examples

 Hairdresser CV

-Olivia showcases five years of experience in delivering exceptional hairstyling services in this hairdresser CV example.
-The two-column layout showcases Olivia's work experience along with her relevant qualifications.
+Olivia showcases five years of experience in delivering exceptional hairstyling services in this CV example.
+The two-column layout showcases Olivia's career history along with her relevant qualifications.

 Start now